Starlight (Muse song): Music video

-Commercial use

-"Starlight" was heard in 2006's CBS short-lived cult TV series Jericho.
-The song was also used on clips for the 2009 NFL and NCAA season.
-It can also be heard during the closing credits of the 2010 film The Tourist, starring Angelina Jolie and Johnny Depp.
-It was also used in the trailer for the 2011 film Crazy, Stupid, Love and the song is used in the title sequence for international football on Sky Sports.
-The song also played in the YouTube video "Going Through It!" starring Katy Perry.

 Critical reception

-"Starlight" received overall positive reviews.
 MusicOMH stated that the song was "a track perfectly at home on drivetime radio" while saying it "showcases another side to the band's music and their staggering breadth of appeal."
-Leeds Music Scene reviewer Maria Pinto-Fernandes gave "Starlight" a glowing review, with a score of 4.5 stars out of 5.
+Leeds Music Scene reviewer Maria Pinto-Fernandes gave "Starlight" a glowing review, with a score of four and a half stars out of five.
 In her review, she commented that "the band's musical arrangements on the track do not come into being just by accident."
 She also stated that the song was just as passionate when performed live as when heard on CD.
+The Guardian reviewer Matt Mills praised the song for meshing "pop-rock drama with calls for revolution just vague enough that both the left and right could rally behind them."
 A harsh review came from NME with the reviewer stating that the song "is a tune so chart-hungry it's virtually dry-humping JK and Joel's legs."
-However, "Starlight" would become one of Muse's most well-known songs, gaining significant international radio airplay, and being performed live in practically all of Muse's live shows after its release.

 Chart performance

-"Starlight" entered the UK Singles Chart the week of 3 September at number 38 via digital downloads.
+"Starlight" entered the UK singles chart the week of 3 September at number 38 via downloads.
 The following week, and with the physical release in the United Kingdom, the single peaked at number 13.
-Since then, the single's chart position steadily declined, and it remained in the Top 75 after fifteen weeks, during the week of 11 December 2006.
+Afterwards, the single's chart position steadily declined, and it remained in the Top 75 after fifteen weeks, during the week of 11 December 2006.
 The next week, "Starlight" had fallen out of the Top 75.

-It was certified Platinum by RIAA for 1,000,000 paid downloads, but reached only #101 on the US Hot 100 as a result of minimal mainstream radio airplay (as noted below, it was a substantial hit on specialized modern rock radio stations).
+It was certified Platinum by RIAA for 1,000,000 paid downloads, but reached only #101 on the US Hot 100 as a result of minimal mainstream radio airplay (despite being a substantial hit on specialized modern rock radio stations).

-"Starlight" has also peaked at number two on Billboard's Modern Rock Tracks chart, Muse's fourth highest-charting single to date on any major chart in the US.
+"Starlight" also peaked at number two on Billboard's Modern Rock Tracks chart, Muse's fourth highest-charting single to date on any major chart in the US.
 It also charted in at number nine on the Triple J Hottest 100, 2006.
 It was also ranked at number four on Colombian radio station Radiónica's 2006 top 100.